 I’ve resolved to select the colored background for every slide separately.
 So, I’ve got three different slides with different images, captions, and backgrounds.
 The background for each slide should be selected in the Slide Options -> Background menu of Slider Revolution.

-After choosing the colored background, I’ve uploaded the new image instead of the default one.
-You just click the default image and press the Delete button on your keyboard or select a required layer and click the recycle bin icon on the above panel of the slider’s dashboard.
+After choosing the colored background, I uploaded the new image instead of the default one.
+You just click the default image and press the ‘Delete’ button on your keyboard or select a required layer and click the recycle bin icon on the above panel of the slider’s dashboard.

 After that, click the plus icon in the same panel and choose a new layer to be added.

 Of course, you can easily edit the button text in the corresponding layer and insert the link instead of ‘#’ sign to make the button clickable and to make it lead a user to a certain page.
-You can also change the button color in the Style tab of the Layer Options section.
+The button can be created separately with the help of a page builder and inserted in the form of a shortcode into the content section of the button layer.

-If you’ve selected the image with transparent background, you can select any animation in the Layer Options -> Animation menu and then select the ‘Anim from’ tab to pick the animated effect.
+You can select any animation for every slider’s layer in the Layer Options -> Animation menu and then select the ‘Anim from’ or ‘Anim to’ tab to pick the animated effect.

 I’ve selected the ‘long slide from bottom’ transition effect in my slider to make the image appear in the slide unexpectedly.